 If you would like to share this post you can copy this link and then paste on social media or your blog –

-3)XLR audio cable connection for sound desks:
+3)Audio cable for sound desks:

 The unbalanced audio cables consist of a couple of wires which function as conductors; one responsible for carrying both the ground as well as the signal.
 In spite of being comparatively pricey, these are vulnerable to any noise produced by the interference from electrical fields of any nearby electronic gadget.
 Because of this, the usage of unbalanced cables is not recommended for all applications that need long cables.
 The recommended length for the balanced cables is 25 feet to 30 feet at present.
 For these kinds of lengths, it is recommended to use some form of ‘snake cable’ as it is commonly called, which is basically a long multicore cable with 3 pin XLR connections at both ends.
 You can also get a digital audio snake cable to connect to a digital mixer.
+There are a number of brands who make them, including amphenol xlr connectors, which are a good make.

 There are as many as three wires that come with the balanced audio cables which function as conductors, namely, negative, positive, as well as ground.
 The audio signal is carried by both the positive as well as negative wires having opposite polarities.
 This implies that any noise resulting from any external interference source is going to be nullified.
 Audio applications requiring long lengths in excess of 25 to 30 feet will find these balanced cables to be ideal for them.